larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 88-eye

 (42:30)
-OK, now we go to 8880 die.
+OK, now we go to 88, 88 eye.
 OK, we've actually.
 Oh now.
 This is actually the finished.
 The film with the color OK, now that's TVC.
 And now now we see there that
 this large brown thing is.
 Is is something we actually
-made is a a better video sector with a big tube in it and.
+made is a a better vidissector with a big tube in it and.
 (43:02)
 And this is Dave Waltz.